Capstone-407-AOT/Dampingi-Backend/README.md

 or u can register your own id to this link http://35.240.180.156/api/v1/jwtauth/register/

 dont forget to update ur profile and add emergency contact to use our feature.
+Be sure to always put ur authorization token to call the API(except Register and login)

 ## dont forget to attach "/" in the end of the url